phlippe/jax_trainer/README.md

 ## Usage

 In the following, we will go through the main API choices in the library.
 In most cases, the user will only need to implement a loss function in a subclass of `TrainerModule` for each task, besides the actual models in Flax.
 The training loop can be further customized via callbacks.
 All modules are then configured via a YAML file and can be trained with a few lines of code.
+For an example, see our [template repository](https://github.com/phlippe/jax_trainer_template).

 ### TrainerModule API